Gokulam Kerala FC: Supporters

 Kerala is a state known for its passionate football fans.
 Football in Northern Kerala (known as Malabar Coastal Region) has arguably one of the most passionate fanbase in the state.
 "GKFC Battalia" is one of the largest supporters' group of Gokulam Kerala FC.
+Another noted supporters' group of the club named "GKFC Ultras" is also in existence.

 Rivalry

 Rivalry with Kolkata clubs

 Gokulam Kerala is known for pathbreaking the Kolkata clubs, Mohun Bagan, East Bengal and Mohammedan in some major matches in I-League and Durand Cup.
 Gokulam Kerala won the 2019 Durand Cup by defeating East Bengal in the semi-final and Mohun Bagan in the final.
 They also defeated Mohammedan in the deciding last match of 2021–22 I-League to clinch their consecutive league title.
 Both the states, Kerala and West Bengal, are two dominant powerhouses of Indian Football.

-Rivalry with Kerala United FC
+Rivalry with Kerala United

-Gokulam Kerala enjoys an on-field rivalry with another Kozhikode based side Kerala United FC (previously Quartz Calicut).
+Gokulam Kerala enjoys an on-field rivalry with another Kozhikode based side Kerala United (previously Quartz Calicut).
 The first match between the two teams took place in the group stage of 2017–18 Kerala Premier League, where Quartz Calicut were winners.

 After the purchase of Kerala united FC by the owners of Sheffield United, the first match took place in 2020–21 Kerala Premier League semifinal.
-The match ended goaless and Gokulam won 4–2 on penalties.
+The match ended goalless and Gokulam won 4–2 on penalties.